 But, unlike a billboard, what’s in the box can change, which is why you’ll sometimes see different promoted posts when you refresh a page.

-Here’s the thing: You know how there’s concern that Google or Facebook tracks your online activity?
+Here’s the thing: You know how there’s a concern that Google or Facebook tracks your online activity?

 Well, all that information about products you’ve purchased and websites you like to spend time on is sold to these independent advertising companies.
 And, they use it to tailor the promoted posts you’re shown in that widget depending on your past behavior.